microsoft/TeamsMsiOverride/README.md

 - **-FixRunKey** specifies that the script should correct missing or incorrect Run key values for the Teams Machine-Wide Installer.
 It is optional for all -Type parameter values.
 - **-Uninstall32Bit** specifies that the script should uninstall a 32-bit installation of Teams so the 64-bit version can be installed on 64-bit Windows.
 It is preferred to run 64-bit Teams on 64-bit Windows.
 It is optional for all -Type parameter values.
 - **-AllowInstallOverTopExisting** specifies that Teams can be installed instead of upgraded in a specific case.
 Please see below for further details.
 It is optional for all -Type parameter values.
-- **-OverwitePolicyKey** specifies that the script should overwrite the AllowMsiOverride key.
+- **-OverwritePolicyKey** specifies that the script should overwrite the AllowMsiOverride key.
 Please see bleow for further details.
 It is optional for all -Type parameter values.

 #### AllowInstallOvertopExisting
 When installing the Teams Machine-Wide Installer originally, it could have been installed in 3 main ways, relative to the current user: